- President Eisenhower authorizes a million dollars toward relief of Cuban refugees arriving in Florida at a rate of 1000 a week.

-- John F. Kennedy wins election as President of the United States.
+- After the first televised campaign debate, John F. Kennedy first Catholic and second-youngest candidate, wins election as President of the U.S.

 - Birth-control pill approved by FDA.